zax5021/Password_Generator/README.md

 * numbers
 * special characters

-The password will also include at least one of every character type selected.
+The generated password randomly include charactes from the selected character types, and will also include at least one of every type selected.

 ## Installation